Skip to main content

 Our Homeownership Program makes the dream of homeownership possible for many Chippewa Valley families.
 Having a safe, affordable home empowers a family to invest in a more secure future for themselves and their children.

-The program allows qualified, low income, hardworking people in the Chippewa Valley to purchase a home.
+The program allows qualified, low to medium-income, hardworking people in the Chippewa Valley to purchase a home.
 Financing is obtained from the USDA or local lending institutions.
-For qualified Partner Families, no downpayment is required.
+For qualified Partner Families, there is zero down payment.

 There are times when we have more applicants than homes we can build.
 We’ve developed a needs-based scoring system that allows us to prioritize families facing the greatest need for affordable, safe housing.